bm4cs/bencode.io/content/posts/2021-05-30-hiking-system.md

 Over the last year I have been experimenting with reducing the weight of my hiking pack when out on track.

-Reading [books](https://www.amazon.com.au/Ultralight-Backpackin-Tips-Mike-Clelland/dp/0762763841) on ultralight hiking, has left me with some great strategies for doing so.
+Reading [books](https://www.amazon.com.au/Ultralight-Backpackin-Tips-Mike-Clelland/dp/0762763841) on ultralight hiking, has me with some strategies for doing so.

-As a result has made hiking more enjoyable for me.
-Not only do I have more energy, I can walk further, my body doesn't feel broken at the end of a big day, meaning I can just enjoy the journey that much more.

 # Stacked packing system